Who may use the Frances Loeb Library?

 Other Harvard Libraries

 The total holdings of all libraries at the university numbers over 12.5 million volumes.
-A map and guide to the major Harvard University libraries is available at the Loeb Library circulation desk.
+A map and guide to the major Harvard University libraries is available at the Loeb Library service desk.

-While a few Harvard library buildings are open to the public, most require a valid Harvard ID for admittance.
-Borrowing privileges, which vary, are generally limited to current members of the Harvard community.
-For specific information on admittance, borrowing, hours, and services in specific Harvard libraries, visit http://library.harvard.edu/
+Most Harvard libraries require a valid Harvard ID for admittance.
+For specific information on admittance, borrowing, hours, and services in specific Harvard libraries, http://library.harvard.edu/find-library

 Patrons with Disabilities

 The Frances Loeb Library is responsive to special needs of the physically disabled.
-Access for the disabled to the lower level via the west lobby elevator can be arranged by contacting the circulation desk.
-A rest room equipped for the disabled is available on the lower level of the library.
+Assistance accessing library collections on the lower level via the west lobby elevator can be arranged by contacting the service desk.
+A rest room is available on the lower level.

 Responsibility of Library Users